Nemo64/dbal-rds-data/README.md

 - This implementation hasn't been battle tested for 20 years.
 Have a look into the [Implementation Details](#implementation-details) section and see if you are comfortable with them.
+- Performance while running many small queries is probably the biggest issue.
+  The rds data api has (as of writing this) a not well documented limit of 1000 queries per second per account.
+  If you have ever worked with the doctrine orm, then you know that that's not a lot, especially if you run unoptimized background jobs.
+  The aws sdk will retry queries, which just means that everything will become slow.
 - The [rds-data] api has size restrictions in the [ExecuteStatement] call which might become a problem when your application grows although they don't seem to be enabled at this moment.
 - The [rds-data] api is [not available everywhere].
 This limitation is slowly getting lifted though.